tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/deep_equals/README.md

       * Some strong candidates will know the answer immediately.

       * Strong candidates who don't know the answer immediately will raise a few possibilities.
-Example good answers include:
+Good example answers include:

         * `first` and `second` might refer to different objects; or